-Impact Assessment for HB1649 Sponsored by Representative Slape
+Impact Assessment for HB1623 Sponsored by Representative Tosh

-Subtitle CONCERNING THE OFFENSE OF FLEEING.
+Subtitle TO AMEND ARKANSAS LAW CONCERNING THE OFFENSE OF FLEEING BY MEANS OF A VEHICLE CONVEYANCE.

 Impact Summary1 Cannot be determined.
 The proposed bill increases the penalty for some occurrences of Fleeing by means of any vehicle or conveyance from a misdemeanor to a felony.
-Because data on misdemeanor convictions is not uniformly reported, the projected impact cannot be determined.
+Because the increase in penalty is based on specific conduct not differentiated in the current statute, the projected impact cannot be determined.

-Change from Current Law2 Amends Arkansas Code Annotated § 5-54-125, Fleeing, to increase the penalties for fleeing by means of any vehicle or conveyance.
+Change from Current Law2 The proposed bill amends Arkansas Code Annotated § 5-54-125, Fleeing, to increase the penalties for certain occurrences of fleeing by means of any vehicle or conveyance.
 Pursuant to A.C.A. § 5-54-125, if a person knows that his or her immediate arrest or detention is being attempted by a duly authorized law enforcement officer, it is the lawful duty of the person to refrain from fleeing, either on foot or by means of any vehicle or conveyance.
-Under current law, fleeing by means of any vehicle or conveyance is either a Class A misdemeanor, a Class D felony, or a Class C felony, depending on the circumstances of the offense.
-The proposed bill eliminates the Class A misdemeanor and makes fleeing by means of any vehicle or conveyance a felony offense.
+Under current law, fleeing by means of any vehicle or conveyance is either a Class A misdemeanor, a Class C felony, or a Class B felony, depending on the circumstances of the offense.
+The proposed bill increases the penta fleeing, if the person operated the vehicle or conveyance in excess of the posted speed limit.
+[New language indicated by italics.]
 [See attached for a complete reprint of A.C.A. § 5-54-125.]

-Impact Information The proposed bill increases the penalty for A.C.A. § 5-54-125 (d)(1), Fleeing by means of any vehicle or conveyance from a Class A misdemeanor to a Class D felony.
+Impact Information The proposed bill increases the penalty for only some conduct of A.C.A. § 5-54-125 (d)(1), Fleeing by means of any vehicle or conveyance, from a Class A misdemeanor to a Class D felony.
 While the Administrative Office of the Courts (AOC) does report on misdemeanor convictions, misdemeanors are often disposed of in District Court.
 Not all district courts report data to the AOC.
 For this reason, the number of misdemeanor Fleeing convictions is likely higher than reported.
 Therefore, the projected impact of the proposed bill cannot be determined.
-The below data is provided for informational purposes only.
+The data below is provided only for informational purposes.

-The AOC reports that for the three (3) year period beginning on January 1, 2017 and ending on December 31, 2019, there were 143 convictions for a violation of A.C.A. § 5-54-125 (d)(1), Fleeing by means of any vehicle or conveyance, a Class A misdemeanor.
+The AOC reports that for the three (3) year period beginning on January 1, 2020 and ending on December 31, 2022, there were 45 convictions for a violation of A.C.A. § 5-54-125 (d)(1), Fleeing by means of any vehicle or conveyance, a Class A misdemeanor.